 It took Nancy three years to become a professional school counselor.
 Her first two years were dedicated to earning her master’s degree, and the following year she began working as a practitioner.
 During her first year of practice, she was supervised by a licensed counselor.
 She also documented 300 hours of service in order to qualify for the counseling licensing exam.

 What career paths can I take in school counseling?

 As a school counselor, you can work in various school environments, from elementary through higher education.
 State, local and private schools, colleges, universities and professional schools, and vocational schools all require a counseling presence.
-According to the Bureau of Labor Statistics Occupational Outlook Handbook, 2012-2013, rising student enrollments in elementary, middle and high schools are expected to increase demand for school counselors in those grades.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, 2021, rising student enrollments in elementary, middle and high schools are expected to increase demand and they predict a 9.6% job growth through 2031 for school counselors in those grades.